interconnectedcloud/qdr-operator/README.md

 $ kubectl create -f deploy/operator.yaml
 ```

-This step will create a pod on the Kubernetes cluster for the Qdr Operator.
+This step will create a pod on the Kubernetes cluster for the QDR Operator.
 Observe the `qdr-operator` pod and verify it is in the running state.

 ```